Marketing Explained: Escape Room Pittsburgh Mills

 Visiting a local mall recently, I ran across a new attraction – Escape Room Pittsburgh Mills.
 You’ve probably heard of escape rooms – they’re the new Big Thing.
 The premise is that you need to solve clues to “escape” within a certain amount of time.
 For what it’s worth, these activities look like quite a bit of fun, so much so that I’ve even had a look for an escape room near me recently as well other escapes rooms from other the world and they all look amazing, for example, something like mystic clue escape room might be interesting to try.
 Since I haven’t tried this before, I grabbed one of the flyers they had.

-Marketing doesn’t need to be a mystery, and oftentimes there are just a few things that can be done to bring your materials together.
+Marketing doesn’t need to be a mystery, anfaird oftentimes there are just a few things that can be done to bring your materials together.
 The best way to show this is to take real-world examples and show you what they did right and what can be improved upon.

 For Escape Room Pittsburgh Mills, I looked at both the handout, which is 1/2 of an 8.5×11 piece of paper, longwise (4.25×11) and their website at www.escaperoompittsburghmills.com.